MrAlaux/Nugget-Doom/docs/nughud.md

 ### Patches

-**Patches are static graphics that can be drawn anywhere on the screen**, behind the rest of widgets.
+**Patches are static graphics that can be drawn anywhere on the screen.**
 Up to 8 patches can be drawn.
 They are drawn in increasing order; `patch1` is drawn below `patch2`, which is drawn below `patch3`, and so on.
+Patches are mostly drawn behind widgets, with the exception of bars: the first 4 patches are drawn behind bars, while the rest are drawn over them.

 Aside from the shared properties, **patches make use of an additional property, `_name`, that determines the name of the graphic lump to be used**, which can either be a sprite (i.e. a lump between `S_START` and `S_END` markers, like `MEDIA0`) or a graphic (like `STBAR`).
 **Custom lumps CAN be used** (for example, a graphic called `NEWPATCH`).
 The names used in the `NUGHUD` lump MUST be enclosed between quotation marks.